IACCPHP was founded to assist homecare agencies with training, promotion of services and advocacy.

 Formed in 1988, the Illinois Association of Community Care Program Homecare Providers (IACCPHP) is a trade association comprised of in-home services providers contracted with the Illinois Department on Aging (IDoA) to provide in-home assistance to seniors across Illinois through the Community Care Program (CCP).
 Members range from large to small providers, both not-for-profit and for-profit providers.
 Association members work in conjunction with IDoA and other stakeholders to improve CCP services and to enhance other community-based services for seniors.

 What is the Community Care Program?

-Funding for CCP comes from the State Commitment to Human Services Fund and General Revenue Fund (GRF) as well as through a Federal Medicaid Waiver and in some cases a client co-pay portion exists.
-The Program saves state tax dollars each year through the avoidance of unnecessary and premature placement of clients into nursing homes or other more costly alternatives-- for every month a Medicaid participant stays on CCP services and out of a facility, the State saves $2,400.
+Funding for CCP comes from the State Commitment to Human Services Fund and General Revenue Fund (GRF) as well as Federal Funds, through the Federal Persons Who Are Elderly Medicaid Waiver.
+The Program saves State tax dollars each year through the avoidance of unnecessary and premature placement of clients into nursing homes or other more costly alternatives-- for every month a Medicaid participant stays on CCP services and out of a facility, the State saves $2,400.

-If approved for CCP services by a CCU, a Medicaid application is also required.
+If approved for CCP services by a Care Coordination Unit (CCU), a Medicaid application is also required.